-The purpose of the inspection is to identify the major defects and safety hazards associated with the property at the time of the inspection.
+The purpose of the inspection is to provide advice to a prospective purchaser or other interested party regarding the condition of the property at the time of inspection.
 This does not report on if building items are compliant or non-compliant.
 The inspection and reporting is limited to a visual assessment of structure in accord with AS 4349.1 appendix "C" or if not a pre-purchase report then the report complies with AS4349.0.
 This is a general appraisal only and cannot be relied on its own, a further inspection by specialist and qualified trades is strongly recommended.